-The Advantages of LED Lighting in Children’s Bedrooms – You’ve got a handle on the aesthetic of your child’s space, you know what colors, window treatments, floor coverings- but how you light your room will dramatically change the whole tone.
+The Advantages of LED Lighting in Children’s Bedrooms – You’ve got a handle on the aesthetics of your child’s space, you know what colours, window treatments, floor coverings- but how you light your room will dramatically change the whole tone.
 You want to make the jump into LED lights- trust me.
 LED lights have had a bad rap since they were introduced decades ago- but the growing pains are over and it’s time to take advantage of this great new technology in every room in your home, especially the kids’ rooms.
 New LED bulbs integrated fixtures have what you want in style and function, but perform the way twenty-first-century families need.

 Value Above All

 An LED bulb or fixture may look seem like an indulgence.
 At first glance, they seem more expensive than the old standby incandescent bulbs- who wants to spend more money than they need to?
 There is a reason why incandescent bulbs are inexpensive – old-fashioned bulbs are cheap because they are disposable.
 You can expect even a high-quality incandescent bulb to burn out in a matter of months with regular use, it’s just the way they’re made.
 You’ll need to replace one, cheap incandescent bulb 25 times before you need a new LED and you’ll pay for 10 times as much electricity the whole time you’re using it.
 Incandescent bulbs are no bargain.

 Any Style, No Compromises